Time Lord: Revived series

 During the 2013 50th anniversary special "The Day of the Doctor", the War Doctor meets his future incarnations, the Tenth and Eleventh Doctors, and the three are able to work together to save the Time Lords from the last day of the war, sending the Time Lords and Gallifrey into a pocket universe.
 The Time Lords attempt to return the universe during the events of the 2013 episode "The Time of the Doctor", needing the Doctor to speak his name into a crack in time to know if it's safe to return.
 Species from across the universe lay siege to the planet Trenzalore to stop the Doctor from speaking his name; though the Eleventh Doctor, on his final regeneration, does not intend to speak his name, he stays to defend the town of Christmas on the planet, as it will be destroyed by the invading forces if he is to leave.
-After hundreds of years of defending the planet, he is about to die; the Time Lords gift the Doctor more regeneration energy, allowing him to survive and defeat an invading Dalek fleet.
+After hundreds of years of defending the planet, he is about to die; the Time Lords gift the Doctor more regeneration energy for a new regeneration cycle, allowing him to survive and defeat an invading Dalek fleet.
 The Time Lords subsequently return to the universe, with the Twelfth Doctor eventually making it back to Gallifrey in "Hell Bent" (2015), during which the Doctor exiles Rassilon and uses Time Lord technology to pluck his companion Clara Oswald from moments before her death to save her life.

 Gallifrey is destroyed again by the Master in the 2020 episode "Spyfall", with the Master exterminating all Time Lords in the universe off-screen with a "genetic explosion".
 The Master later converts the Time Lords into mechanical cyborgs known as Cybermen in the 2020 episode "The Timeless Children".
 These Cybermen, dubbed "Cybermasters", have the ability to regenerate, unlike regular Cybermen.
 The Master reveals to the Thirteenth Doctor that she is the Timeless Child.
 The Doctor is able to rig a "death particle" to destroy all organic life on the planet, destroying most of the Cybermasters, though some are implied to escape with the Master.
 The Cybermasters re-appear during the events of the 2022 special "The Power of the Doctor", and are seemingly all killed during the episode.